 Educators should know that without collective bargaining, there are many state and federal laws that protect teachers' due process rights.
 While the union would have you believe that teachers are left unprotected without union negotiated contracts, states like Virginia and Georgia have thriving teacher populations with state and federal worker protections in place.

 Teacher tenure is one of the most talked about policies in American education today.
 Once meant as a safeguard against the whims of administrators, tenure protected teachers from being unfairly terminated from their positions for political reasons.
-Presently, forward thinking reformers all support eliminating tenure, citing its outdated nature and the fact that it can protect ineffective and, sometimes criminal, teachers from disciplinary action.
+Presently, forward thinking educators support reforming the tenure system, citing its outdated nature and the fact that it can protect ineffective and, sometimes criminal, teachers from disciplinary action.

-Our members are split on eliminating tenure all together; however, opinions are shifting as public opinion moves in the direction of elimination.
-An overwhelming majority of AAE teacher members believe that tenure is not necessary for an educator to properly perform his or her job effectively and a vast majority asserted that achieving tenure does not indicate that a teacher is, in fact, effective.
+Our members are split on eliminating tenure all together; but public opinion is moving in the direction of outright elimination.
+However, an overwhelming majority of AAE teacher members believe that tenure is not necessary for an educator to properly perform his or her job effectively and a vast majority asserted that achieving tenure does not indicate that a teacher is, in fact, effective.